Industry check up

-The data in this section is derived from CPD Junkie’s comprehensive listing of over 300 courses that were listed for the first half of 2020 and does not take into account all the cancellations discussed in Part 1.
+The data in this section is derived from CPD Junkie’s comprehensive listing of over 300 courses that were listed for the second half of 2020 and does not take into account all the cancellations discussed in Part 1.
 The data is beneficial in providing a quantitative overview of the dental CPD industry that was in place for the first half of 2020 and where the industry will hopefully return to once restrictions associated with the COVID-19 pandemic have been lifted.

 FORMAT OF DELIVERY

 The delivery of Dental CPD has evolved and even prior to the COVID-19 Pandemic, a lot of CPD courses were offered online vs In-Person.
 In-Person and hands-on courses remain the most popular method of CPD delivery.